THE VOLGA GERMANS IN PORTLAND

 Heinrich and Elizabeth Schreiber

-Sailing from Liverpool, the Schreiber family arrived in New York on June 28, 1875 aboard the City of Brussels.
-The Schreiber's were part of a small group from Norka that included seven families who were among the first Volga Germans to settle in the United States.
+Sailing from Liverpool, the Schreiber family arrived in New York aboard the City of Brussels on June 28, 1875.
+The Schreibers were part of a small group from Norka that included seven families, among the first Volga Germans to settle in the United States.

 Picture